NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 This option can be more effective than using ``--reference-terrain`` when there is a large uncertainty in camera intrinsics.

-See two other large-scale examples of using this option, without floating the intrinsics, in the SkySat processing example (:numref:`skysat`), using Pinhole cameras, and with linescan Lunar images with variable illumination (:numref:`sfs-lola`).
+See two other large-scale examples of using ``--heights-from-dem``, without floating the intrinsics, in the SkySat processing example (:numref:`skysat`), using Pinhole cameras, and with linescan Lunar images with variable illumination (:numref:`sfs-lola`).

 Here we assumed all intrinsics are shared.
 See